 Mazda Theft & Safety in Australia

-Key facts about Mazda vehicle security and safety performance in Australia.
+Key facts about Mazda vehicle security and safety for Australian owners.

 🔒 Mazda Theft Risk in Australia

-Mazdas generally have a moderate theft risk in Australia.
-They are not among the most targeted brands, though popular models like the CX-5 may attract attention due to their desirability.
+Mazdas have a moderate theft risk in Australia.
+While they are not among the most targeted brands, popular models like the CX-5 can attract attention due to their desirability.
 Modern Mazdas with factory immobilisers and smart key systems provide strong theft deterrence.
-Check Australian Police data for the latest stolen vehicle statistics.
+Check the National Car Theft Reduction Council for the latest data.

-• Factory immobilisers are standard on all models from mid-2000s
+• Factory immobilisers are standard on all Mazda models from the mid-2000s onwards

-Mazda has an excellent safety record in Australia, with most current and recent models achieving top safety ratings.
-Mazda's i-Activsense safety technology is standard across most of the range and can positively influence insurance premiums.
+Mazda has an outstanding safety record in Australia.
+The i-Activsense safety suite is now standard across most of the range, and strong ANCAP ratings can positively influence your insurance premium.

 • Mazda CX-5 (2022+): 5-star ANCAP rating